 Ropes & Gray

 Michael Homer focuses his practice on white collar criminal defense and related civil litigation.
 Since joining Ropes & Gray, Michael has represented clients in government investigations of potential violations of the False Claims Act, Food Drug and Cosmetic Act, federal and state anti-kickback laws, and Foreign Corrupt Practices Act.
 Prior to joining the firm, Michael served as law clerk to the Honorable P. Kevin Castel of the U.S. District Court for the Southern District of New York.
 He also interned at the U.S. Attorney’s Office for the District of Massachusetts, the U.S. Attorney’s Office for the Eastern District of New York, and the Queens County District Attorney’s Office.
-Together with Rosalyn Nasdor and Cameron Casey, Mike has lead the VLS and Ropes & Gray pro bono partnership effort.
-Mike resides in Roslindale with his wife, Lauren.
+Together with Rosalyn Nasdor and Cameron Casey, Mike has lead the VLS and Ropes & Gray pro bono partnership effort and has achieved life-changing results for VLS clients.
+Mike resides in Roslindale with his wife, Lauren, and their newborn son, Henry.

 Susan Moore, Event Committee Member